 Urban Catholic Teacher Corps is an academically rigorous and experientially rich, Catholic school teacher preparation program that prepares students to be excellent Catholic school teachers who are actively engaged in the ministry of teaching urban students in the Roman Catholic Archdiocese of Boston.
 Participants live together, actively engaging in an intentional faith-based living and learning community where faith is actively incorporated, individuals are loved and supported, and all experiences and perspectives are shared and respected.
 All students in this program:

 Admission into UCTC is offered subsequent to, and requires, admissions to the M.Ed. in Curriculum & Instruction.
 UCTC admissions offers are made between March 10 and 17 and are based on materials submitted in a completed application to the program and an interview.
 No additional application or materials are required.
 However, you must select this program in the designated section of the admissions application.

-Applicants that have submitted a complete application by the December 1, 2019 priority deadline will receive the strongest consideration for these programs.
-All applications are due by January 6, 2020.
+Applicants that have submitted a complete application by the January 15, 2020 priority deadline will receive the strongest consideration for these programs.

 Applying to a graduate program can be a costly process, particularly for those applying to multiple graduate programs.
 Knowing that cost can be the determining factor between not attending graduate school and achieving one's dream, the Lynch School offers application fee waivers for select applicants.
 Fee waivers are approved based on verified answers to questions in your graduate application and no forms or formal requests are necessary.
 Fee waivers are offered for the following groups of applicants: